PelteaLeonard/Portfolio/index.html/style.css/README.md

 - As a user, I want to have the application respond quickly to my actions so that I don't get bored.
 - As a user, I want to see sensible and predictable URLs so that the application feels logical and transparent.
 - As a user, I want to be able to use Unicode so that I can use any language I like.

+### Wireframes

+I drew my wireframes using Balsamiq.
+I have done two wireframes for each page to show my consideration of how to make my website responsive.